Vaillantella euepiptera: Taxonomy

 Vaillantella euepiptera was first formally described as Nemacheilus euepipterus in 1902 by the French zoologist Léon Vaillant with its type locality given as Pontianak on the Kapuas River on Borneo.
 In 1905 Henry Weed Fowler proposed the monospecific genus Vaillantella for N. euepipterus, designating it as the type species of the new genus.
 Since then two other species have been described as belonging to the genus Vaillantella, V. massi in 1912 and V. cinnamomea in 1994.
 The genus Vaillantella is the only genus in the monotypic family Vaillantellidae, the longfin loaches, within the suborder Cobitoidei in the order Cypriniformes.

 Etymology

 Vailantella euepiptera is the type species of the genus Vaillantella a name which honours Léon Vaillant, the describer of this species, in recognition of this "distinguished ichthyologist of the Museum of Natural History of Paris, and well known for his researches in East Indian ichthyology".
 The specific name, euepiptera, combines eu-, meaning "good", with epi, which means "on top of", and ptera, meaning "finned".
-This name was not explained by Vaillant but is probably an allusion to the very long dorsal fin of this speies.
+This name was not explained by Vaillant but is probably an allusion to the very long dorsal fin of this species.